still-standing/running-adventures/_posts/running/2019-01-04-route-towards-the-half-marathon-post.markdown

    * **Bergamot** napped.
    * **Chamomile** made some tea to forget this madness.
    * **Barby Girl** drunk *few* cosmopolitan cocktails to calm down.
-   * **Aurélia** engraved her shopping list a marble plate.
-She is born is BC remember?
+   * **Aurélia** engraved her shopping list in a marble plate.
+She was born in BC remember?
-   * **Rambo Chérie** went ball-trapping to find harmony.
+   * **Rambo Chérie** went clay pigeon shooting to find inner peace.
    * and the **Muffin Man** looked for trail races...

 And the bomb exploded:
 <br> Guys, I found a pretty cool trail!
 <br> It is *just* a half-marathon with a teeny-tiny of ascent...
 1100m, the [UTMC](https://www.utmc.fr).
 <br> I already registered!
 You are also coming right?!
-<br> And, after napping, drinking tea, engraving shopping list in marble, and ball trapping, the Dream Team signed up for this!!!
+<br> And, after napping, drinking tea, engraving shopping lists in marble, and clay pigeon shooting, the Dream Team signed up for this!!!